OWASP/www-chapter-morocco/tab_upcomingevents.md

 Defined Incident Response
 Here are some actions you can take to upgrade your DevOps toolchain into a DevSecOps toolchain:

-1.Learn From Others in the DevOps and DevSecOps Communities Look to the DevOps community to help close your critical knowledge gaps.
+1. Learn From Others in the DevOps and DevSecOps Communities Look to the DevOps community to help close your critical knowledge gaps.

 2. Start With Your Container Security
 The first step to building out the security of your DevOps toolchain starts with your container security.
 3. Institute Continuous Compliance